Beer Hall Putsch: The putsch

 I cannot remember in my entire life such a change in the attitude of a crowd in a few minutes, almost a few seconds ...
 Hitler had turned them inside out, as one turns a glove inside out, with a few sentences.
 It had almost something of hocus-pocus, or magic about it.

 Hitler ended his speech with: "Outside are Kahr, Lossow and Seisser.
 They are struggling hard to reach a decision.
 May I say to them that you will stand behind them?"

 The crowd in the hall backed Hitler with a roar of approval.
-He finished triumphantly:
+He finished:

 You can see that what motivates us is neither self-conceit nor self-interest, but only a burning desire to join the battle in this grave eleventh hour for our German Fatherland ...
 One last thing I can tell you.
 Either the German revolution begins tonight or we will all be dead by dawn!

-Hitler returned to the antechamber, where the triumvirs remained, to ear-shattering acclaim, which the triumvirs could not have failed to notice.
-On his way back, he ordered Göring and Hess to take Eugen von Knilling and seven other members of the Bavarian government into custody.

-During Hitler's speech, Pöhner, Weber, and Kriebel had been trying in a conciliatory fashion to bring the triumvirate round to their point of view.
-The atmosphere in the room had become lighter, but Kahr continued to dig in his heels.
-Ludendorff showed up a little before 21:00 and, being shown into the antechamber, concentrated on Lossow and Seisser, appealing to their sense of duty.
-Eventually, the triumvirate reluctantly gave in.